finos/common-domain-model/documentation/source/product-model.rst

 Collateral on a repo transaction is defined in the AssetPayout object.
-Security identification is created in the securityInformation attribute which itself is a ProductType allow for the possibility of creating products defined in terms of other products using the same Product model.
+Security identification is created in the securityInformation attribute which itself is a ProductType allowing for the possibility of creating products defined in terms of other products using the same Product model.
 The assetPayoutLeg defines the delivery dates, as relative references to purchase date and repurchase date, and delivery methods (DVP).